FDA Approves New Glucagon Option from Zealand Pharma

 FDA guidance for Zegalogue and other forms of glucagon indicate usage in response to any severe hypoglycemic event, defined as a severe low blood sugar during which the person experiencing the low becomes unable to easily help themselves.
 A person with diabetes does not need to be experiencing seizures or unconsciousness before dosing glucagon, and it is safer to dose glucagon before either occurs.

-This content mentions Lilly, Xeris Pharmaceuticals and Zealand Pharma, active partners of Beyond Type 1.
+This content mentions Lilly, Xeris Pharmaceuticals and Zealand Pharma, active partners of Beyond Type 1 at the time of publication.

 News coverage by the Beyond Type 1 team is operated independently from any content partnerships.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.
 This news coverage on Research is made possible with support from the JDRF – Beyond Type 1 Alliance.